it3xl/git-repo-sync/README.md

 The repositories will be behaving as a single remote Git-repository.
 You can imagine this as a two entry points for a single remote Git-repository.

 * Only Git-branches with conventional prefixes will be synchronized.
-You have to configure this in
+You should configure these prefixes in
   * victim_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
   * side_a_conventional_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)
   * side_b_conventional_branches_prefix [variable](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh)